-Most users try to close or minimize the application window, or to turn off the monitor to avoid discovery.
+Most users try to close or minimize the application window, or to turn off the monitor to avoid a confrontation or embarrassment.

 WinVisible offers another option.
 The program is a more advanced version of a boss-key application.
 Boss-key apps can be configured to hide specific applications with a hotkey.
 WinVisble uses the same basic principle.

-The program interface displays a list of all open applications on start.
+The program interface displays a list of all open applications on start that run at the time.

 It is here that the applications are configured that you want to hide when you press the hotkey.
-Applications are selected by placing a checkmark into their box.
-The processes are listed with their name, title, process id and current status in the program window.
+Applications are selected by placing a checkmark in the box next to them.
+The processes are listed with their name, title, process id and current status in the program window so that it is easy enough to identify the right programs from the listing.

 The program hides the windows so that they are no longer displayed in the Windows taskbar or the system tray.
 They are furthermore hidden on the Applications tab in the Windows Task Manager.
 Experienced users can still find the process under Processes in the Task Manager but that is the only indication that the program is open.